mrsimb/macrorecorder/README.md

 - hold TAB, SHIFT, CTRL, ALT keys (they will be sent repeatly)

 # Changing hotkey
-1. Look for desired key code in "KEY NAMES TABLE"
+1. Look for correct key code in "KEY NAMES TABLE"
-2. Change macroHotkey to that key code in "SETTINGS SECTION"
+2. Change macroHotkey code in "SETTINGS SECTION"

 # Recording macro
 1. Press and hold your hotkey combination (for example, "c" or "ctrl+shift+a")